 - Furniture and gatherings of individuals on chapter house roofs is prohibited.

-Greek Life and associated councils may develop additional policies to ensure the effective and efficient operation of the Greek Life system.
-These policies will be disseminated to the chapters via the appropriate council.
+Fraternity and Sorority Life and associated councils may develop additional policies to ensure the effective and efficient operation of the Greek Life system.
+These policies will be disseminated to the chapters via the appropriate council and can be found at the OFSL homepage.